137 World cities ranked cheapest to most expensive: Backpacker Index for 2018

 We have all heard that some parts of the world are “cheap” to visit while others are “expensive” but most people have a hard time quantifying any more precisely.
-That’s why Price of Travel launched our Backpacker Index numbers for cities all over the world in late 2010.
-Now totally updated in its 5th year, below you’ll find all major destinations around the world ranked by price for backpackers.
+That's why Price of Travel launched our Backpacker Index numbers for cities all over the world in late 2010.
+Now totally updated in its 8th year for 2018, below you'll find all major destinations around the world ranked by price for backpackers.

 More specific information can be found by clicking on the regional articles just below, or by clicking on the individual city names in the main list.